Junior Lewis

-Carl Junior Lewis (born 9 October 1973) is a former footballer who was most recently assistant head coach at Barnet.
-During his playing career he played as a midfielder.
-He is currently assistant manager at National League South side Welling United.
+Carl Junior Lewis (born 9 October 1973) is an English former footballer who is assistant manager at Hednesford Town.

 Playing career

 Lewis started his career at Fulham as a youngster, making his Football League debut as a substitute against Burnley on 17 October 1992.
 He went on to make five further league appearances for Fulham starting four matches and playing in one FA Cup game before dropping out of the league in 1993 for spells with Dover Athletic and Hendon.
 During his first spell with Hendon from 1996 to 1999, he made a total of 146 appearances scoring 68 goals, famously scoring the winner in an FA Cup 1st round replay at Leyton Orient.
 Lewis returned to league football in 1999 signing for Gillingham.

 After a season and a half at Priestfield, Lewis transferred to Leicester City of the Premier League with subsequent spells at Brighton & Hove Albion (on loan), Swindon Town, Hull City, Brentford, Milton Keynes Dons and Stevenage Borough.